dylan-turner25/rfcip/README.md

 `rfcip` provides a set of tools to allow users to access publicly available data related to the Federal Crop Insurance Program.
-The package provides a set of functions to easily navigate and access data that is publicly available, but otherwise scattered across different urls, files, and data portals.
-Although no official API exists for Federal Crop Insurance Data, much of the data can be located with a structured url meaning the `rfcip` package effectively functions like a defactor API wrapper.
+The package provides a set of functions to easily navigate and access data that is publicly available but otherwise scattered across different urls, files, and data portals.
+Although no official API exists for Federal Crop Insurance Data, much of the data can be located with a structured URL, meaning the `rfcip` package effectively functions like a de-facto API wrapper.

 ## Installation